Azure/terraform-provider-azapi/docs/resources/azapi_update_resource.md

 * `locks` - (Optional) A list of ARM resource IDs which are used to avoid create/modify/delete azapi resources at the same time.

+* `ignore_missing_property` - (Optional) Whether ignore not returned properties like credentials in `payload` to suppress plan-diff.
+Defaults to `true`.
+  It's recommend to enable this option when some sensitive properties are not returned in response body, instead of setting them in `lifecycle.ignore_changes` because it will make the sensitive fields unable to update.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported: